 In keeping with the goal of promoting an active life style, the designers included details such as a recital hall, library, seminar and class rooms, an exercise room, craft room and a woodworking shop.

-The Brass Rail Cafe on the 2nd level is a recreational space that serves, among other things, as a meeting place for the weekly “Common Time” held on Friday afternoon.
+The Brass Rail on the 2nd level is a recreational space that serves, among other things, as a meeting place for the weekly “Common Time” held on Friday afternoon.
 An adjacent outdoor terrace adds to the space during the warm months.
 All of these common areas are accessible via wide corridors with railings, wide doorways and elevators.

 The central services and common areas are accessible and tastefully decorated.
 During power outages, a backup electrical generator provides partial power in the main building.